How is ‘healing’ generally defined in massage therapy?

 How to define ‘love’ or ‘healing’

 Is healing better than relaxing?
-Is a ‘therapeutic massage’ more effective than a ‘relaxing massage’?
+Is a ‘therapeutic Thai Massage’ more effective than a ‘relaxing Thai Massage’?
 Again we are confronted with the issue that we are dealing with words that can be interpreted in many ways.

 When one party’s love can be the other party’s hate